Back to Vancouver

 Safety: How Kits Measures Against the City

-Vancouver Police Department data, mapped through PickYourPlace's Safety lens, places Kitsilano in the upper quartile for safety relative to Vancouver overall.
-The neighbourhood sees lower rates of property crime and violent incidents compared to the city median, though — like any urban area — it's not zero.
+Vancouver Police Department data, mapped through PickYourPlace's Safety lens, places Kitsilano above the city median for safety, around the 60th percentile within Vancouver.
+The neighbourhood sees lower rates of property crime and violent incidents than the city median, though, like any urban area, it is not zero.

 The data breaks down by category: theft, break-and-enter, mischief, and assault each mapped separately.
 Kits tends to score well on violent crime metrics while showing moderate property crime rates, concentrated along the commercial strips on West 4th and West Broadway.